 Minnesota Housing's fair housing policy incorporates the requirements of Title VI of the Civil Rights Act of 1968; the Fair Housing Act, Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendment Act of 1988; and the Minnesota Human Rights Act.
 Housing providers and other entities involved in real-estate related transactions are expected to comply with the applicable statutes, regulations, and related policy guidance.
 Housing providers should ensure that admissions, occupancy, marketing and operating procedures comply with non-discrimination requirements.
-Housing providers and other entities involved in real-estate related transactions must comply with all non-discrimination requirements related to the provision of credit, as well as access to services.
+Housing providers and other entities involved in real-estate related transactions related to the provision of credit, as well as access to services.